-Codeine (3methylmorphine) is an alkaloid found in opium.
-An alkaloid is a group of naturally occurring compounds consisting mostly of nitrogen atoms.
-Codeine is an opiate medication in the same class as other narcotics such as morphine (from which codeine is derived) and heroin.
+Codeine (methyl morphine) is an opioid medication typically taken in pill or liquid form.
+It is in the same class as other narcotics such as morphine (from which codeine is derived) and heroin.

-Other potential adverse reactions to codeine include:
+Potential adverse reactions to codeine include:2

-More serious potential side effects include:
+More serious potential side effects include:2

-Indications of overdose include:
+Indications of overdose include:2

 Other potential serious side effects from long-term codeine use are its potential to result in physical dependence and/or the development of a substance use disorder.

 At this time, there are no definitive causes to explain the development of a substance use disorder to any particular drug or in any particular individual.
 Research indicates that the development of substance use disorders is caused by a combination of factors that include the person’s genetic makeup, family history, psychological history, experiences, peer group, and a number of other potential factors.6